Lawyer since 1992

-Whether you are looking to pass on property in Greece to family abroad or whether you stand to receive an inheritance in Greece: KPAG Kosmidis & Partners is your experienced Greek inheritance lawyer in Athens, Thessaloniki and all of Greece with a specialization in cross-border legal advice.
+Whether you are looking to pass on property in Greece to family abroad or stand to receive an inheritance in Greece: KPAG Kosmidis & Partners is your experienced Greek inheritance lawyer in Athens, Thessaloniki and all of Greece with a specialization in cross-border legal advice.
 We have been supporting private clients in all matters of Greek inheritance law since 1992 and know how to help you navigate local regulations.

-Contact us and learn more about how we can represent you and your interests in Greece.
+Kosmidis & Partner is your specialised Greek inheritance lawyer for international legal issues – contact us and learn more about how we can represent you and your interests in Greece.

 The Greek inheritance law is regulated by the Greek Civil Code, Art.
 1710 – 2035.
 It is quite similar to French and German inheritance law, but it is very different from English and American inheritance law.

 A person can decide what will become of their property by leaving a will.
 The Greek inheritance law allows for three ways to create a legally valid will:

 The notary public or any person who has access to a deceased person’s handwritten will, is obliged to notify the court about the existence of the Greek will inheritance and submit the original document.
 The Greek Probate Court is obliged to make it public, so that every person having an interest in its contents can have access to it.